 As climate change and environmental degradation continue to impact our everyday lives, it’s time to step up our actions to reduce greenhouse gas emissions and pollution.

-There’s plenty we can do to be sustainable at home, in particular, switching to renewable energy sources, reducing our car use, changing our diets and conserving energy.
+There’s plenty we can do to be sustainable at home, particularly switching to renewable energy sources, reducing our car use, changing our diets and conserving energy.

 But we also need to think about our consumption habits.